from-source/kiwi/README.md

 $ ./gradlew clean build
 ```

 ## Roadmap & Future

 ### JsonPath evaluation - in progress

-Take a look at the `JsonPathAcceptanceTest` to see which json path selectors have been introduced
+Take a look at the [JsonPathAcceptanceTest](https://github.com/from-source/kiwi/blob/master/kiwi-json-path/src/commonTest/kotlin/io.from.source.kiwi.jsonpath/JsonPathAcceptanceTest.kt) to see which json path selectors are available

 ```kotlin
     @Test